GeronimoChen/DLTD/README.md

 ## To run a fitting for a new supernova

-Please go to the folder "5\_AIAISN\_Package/", and follow the instructions in the "Install\_Guide.md".
+Please go to the folder "5\_AIAISN\_Package/", and follow the instructions in the "Fitting\_Guide.md".
 You will need to install several packages to your python environment: tensorflow, TARDIS, dust\_extinction, astropy, etc.

-## To access the fitting results already in the paper
+A python package is uploaded onto pypi, you can install the package using:

+'''
+pip install AIAISN
+'''

 ## Some data are too large to store in github